byuccl/ddr_rowhammer/data/rowhammer.md

 Verifying attacked memory ...
 ```
 Pairs of rows
 What are the parameters that can be changed in a test?
 * Number of times that the attacked row was accessed (read_count)
 How long does it take to perform a test?

 When we first started running the [rowhammer tester](https://github.com/antmicro/rowhammer-tester), we had to modify the output file to also include the bank as it included errors from all banks grouped together in rows, no way of telling which error belonged to which bank although we knew the row number.
+Our changes can be found [in this file,](https://github.com/byuccl/rowhammer-tester/blob/main/rowhammer_tester/scripts/rowhammer.py) commented with ```#'s```.

 ### Timing

-For the antmicro DDR4 non-irradiated board, the row hammer test took about 30 - 40 seconds for each pair (with about 380 - 640 errors each test).
+For the antmicro DDR4 non-irradiated board, the row hammer test takes about 30 - 40 seconds for each pair (with about 380 - 640 errors each test).
-For the antmicro DDR4 irradiated board, the rowhammer test took about 60 - 75 seconds for each pair (with about 950 - 1220 errors each test).
+For the antmicro DDR4 irradiated board, the rowhammer test takes about 60 - 75 seconds for each pair (with about 950 - 1220 errors each test).

 ### Output Organization